adamaviv/ic220-s19/units/unit_02.md

 requires three registers, two for the inputs and one to store the result.
-It makes for more simple instructions, and this will have big consequences when we cover how instructions are loaded and executed on the compute processing unit.
+It makes for more simple instructions, and this will have big consequences when we cover how instructions are loaded and executed on the computer processing unit.

 However, rigidity means that there is not a one-to-one mapping between MIPS instructions and lines of a program.
 For example, the C code